Upcoming proposed and approved road closures associated with events

 Public liability insurance

-The Timaru District Council requires the Event Organisation (you) to have public liability insurance arranged for the event, to indemnify yourself and Council against claims from the public arising from accidents etc. (For most events a minimum cover of $1,000,000 is required, but some events may require higher cover.)
+The Timaru District Council requires the Event Organisation (you) to have public liability insurance in place to indemnify yourself and Council against claims from the public arising from accidents.

-The Timaru District Council requires the Event Organisation (you) to have public liability insurance arranged for the event, to indemnify yourself and Council against claims from the public arising from accidents etc. (For most events a minimum cover of $1,000,000 is required, but some events may require higher cover.)
+The Timaru District Council requires the Event Organisation (you) to have public liability insurance in place to indemnify yourself and Council against claims from the public arising from accidents.

 Event hire (location)